 Although che fruits ripen late in the growing season, be patient with their harvest because they are tasteless until softened and dead ripe.
 Do not expect the fruits to drop into your hands at that time; each che has to be plucked individually (a case for parthenocarpy).
 Likewise, do not expect to pick the fruits all at once, because they have a long ripening season, a month or more.
 4

 It is important that the fruits be thoroughly ripe to be at their best.
 A darker shade of red with some blackening of the skin is a good indication of full ripeness.
+You’ll know the fruit is ripe when the stem doesn’t bleed white sap after picking.
 2

 3 Boning, Charles R. "Florida's Best Fruiting Plants."
 Sarasota, Florida.
 Pineapple Press, Inc. 2006.
 Print.

 4 Reich, Lee.
 "Che: Chewy Dollops of Maroon Sweetness." leereich.com.
 Uncommon Fruits for Every Garden.
 2004.
 Web.
 7 Jan.
 2015.